snowyu/custom-ability.js/docs/README.md

 **Usage:**

 1. Define an ability class that contains the methods you want to inject into other classes.
-2. Use the customAbility function to create a new function that can inject the ability into target classes.
+2. Use the `createAbilityInjector` function to create an injector function that can inject the ability into target classes.
 3. Call the new function with the ability class and any optional parameters to inject the ability into a target class.

 ## Examples